I am known as - Junaid

 Where are you from?
 I am from and based out of Bangalore – have lived here most my life except for higher education and work.

 What do you do?
 As a User Experience Professional, I try to figure out how people use/ would want to use technology and how I could make it easier for them to do so.
 I am a Stanford Life Design Educator for Universities, a 'Designing Your Life (DYL)' certified Coach (for 1-on-1 coaching) and a certified Facilitator (for conducting workshops).
 I have been helping individuals create a rewarding life and a fulfilling career.

 You are educated, right?
 Driven by a deep desire and fascination to understand the human psyche I pursued and obtained an MS degree in Psychology with a specialization in Human Factors Psychology (Minor - Industrial/ Organisational Psychology).
 I completed the necessary undergraduate courses in psychology while I pursued and completed a MS degree in Electrical Engineering.
 My undergraduate degree was in Electrical and Electronics Engineering.

 What makes me so excited about what you do as a Design professional?
 Knowing that the ‘figuring out’ part of my job would lead me along a different path on every assignment I take up - both with human lives and with products - which would end up making someone’s use of technology just that little easier.

 Passion?
 There cannot be any other puzzle as cryptic or any other device as complex as the human mind.
 My passion to understand the human mind and what makes a human being do what he does, continues to fascinate me.
 This is right in line with the work I do as a User Experience Professional.

 Family?
 I am married to a PhD who worked at Indian Institute of Science as a post-doc for six years before taking up a Assistant Professor position at Dayanand Sagar University in Bangalore.
-We have a ten year old son.
+We have a eleven year old son.